 The Guidelines app is free to download and all of the content is easily accessible using your Guidelines.co.uk account details.
 The app contains all the content from the Guidelines handbook plus additional summaries from Guidelines.co.uk.

 To gain access to all of the content, simply enter your email address and Guidelines password within the login section.

 Do not have a Guidelines account?
 Register here

-If you are not a UK-based healthcare professional the following subscription options are available:
+If you are not a UK-based doctor, nurse, or pharmacist the following subscription options are available:

 Key features of the Guidelines app include:

 - respected updated content